 Marquette welcomes chaperoned groups to visit campus.
 The information presented below is a guide for chaperones and tour organizers.
-We offer tour group appointments on select Wednesdays and Thursdays at 9 or 10 a.m. throughout the year.

 Please contact us at least three weeks before your visit.
 We will do our best to accommodate your selected Wednesday or Thursday.
 However, because of campus events and staffing limitations, we may need to consider alternate dates.
 Most visits last between two and three hours.

-Group visit appointments are not available on weekends or in the months of April or July.
+Please note that group visit appointments are not available on weekends or in the months of April or July.
 No exceptions are made.

 Join a Marquette admissions counselor for a formal presentation about the university, our history, our programs of study, and admission and financial aid procedures.
 Time will be available for general questions.